Krishna Kant

 two major areas of R&D: operations support system (OSS) and switching

-service which requires interactions with dozens of database systems.
-I
+provisioning of telephone service which requires interactions with dozens of

-developed both mathematical and simulation models to study completion times for
+database systems.
+I developed both mathematical and simulation models to study

-of engineering issues relating to SS7, personal communication systems (PCS),
+relating to SS7, personal communication systems (PCS), ISDN, AIN (advanced

-ISDN, AIN (advanced intelligent network), impact of data connections on voice
+intelligent network), impact of data connections on voice networks, etc. Much

-networks, etc. Much of this work was critical in supporting Bellcore’s generic
+of this work was critical in supporting Bellcore’s

-requirements for US regional telecommunications networks and formed a part of
+generic requirements for US regional telecommunications networks and formed a

-those requirements.
-During this time, I published extensively in the
+part of those requirements.
+During this time, I published extensively in

-areas of congestion control, performance modeling, and error monitoring.
-During
+the areas of congestion control, performance modeling, and error monitoring.

 1989-1991: Assistant and then tenured Associate Professor of Computer